ericlikp/msbd5017-project/send2etd/.ipynb_checkpoints/README-checkpoint.md

 	* Create one if it does not exist
 2. Generate a document including the user profile and search history
 3. Send a transaction with the hash value of the document to ETD Blockchain
-4. Load the password for DES encryption
+4. Load the sent password for DES encryption
 	* Create a password if it does not exist.
-Either input by the user or use the default password
+Input by the user
 5. Encrypt the document using DES encryption with the defined password
 6. Send the encrypted document along with the user profile to ETD file storage